jackjliew/ai-openscale/README.md

 # ai-openscale - IBM Watson OpenScale

-This repository is for the IBM Watson OpenScale for IBM Cloud STAGING build.
+This repository is for the IBM Watson OpenScale for IBM Cloud PRODUCTION build.

 The following document explains everything that a content designer would need to know to work with this product and specifically with the Markdown files in this repository.